TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 ```

 #### Request
-이 API는 요청 본문을 요구하지 않습니다.
 This API does not require a request body.

 | Name | Type | Format | Required | Description |
 |---|---|---|---|---|